 Based on reports in the literature as well as monitoring from other similar activities, behavioral disturbance (i.e., Level B harassment) would likely be limited to reactions such as increased swimming speeds, increased surfacing time, or decreased foraging (if such activity were occurring) (e.g., Thorson and Reyff, 2006; HDR, Inc., 2012; Lerma, 2014).
 Most likely for pile driving, individuals would simply move away from the sound source and be temporarily displaced from the areas of pile driving, although even this reaction has been observed primarily only in association with impact pile driving.
 The pile driving activities analyzed here are similar to, or less impactful than, numerous other construction activities conducted in Washington, which have taken place with no observed severe responses of any individuals or known long-term adverse consequences.
 The impact of Level B harassment takes on the affected individuals would be minimized through use of mitigation measures described herein and, if sound produced by project activities is sufficiently disturbing, animals are likely to simply avoid the area while the activity is occurring.
-Vibratory driving associated with the proposed project may produce sound at distances of up to six kilometers from the project site, thus overlapping with some likely lessdisturbed habitat (such as the Cherry Point Aquatic Reserve).
-The project site itself is frequented by large tankers every few days but the majority of sound fields produced by the specified activities are relatively close to the Pier.
+The project site itself is frequented by large tankers every few days, but the majority of sound fields produced by the specified activities are relatively close to the dock.
 Animals disturbed by project sound would be expected to avoid the area and use nearby higher-quality habitats.